Welcome to the Vocal Arts Division of TCU!

 • jury performance of an additional song:

-• printed repertoire list of at least 20 songs which are certified as being memorized and representing a variety of musical styles and languages
+• proof of at least 20 songs which are certified as being memorized and representing a variety of musical styles and languages

 • sight reading competence exam during the jury

 The Sophomore Barrier is graded by numerical score according to a rubric.
-Click here to view it.
+Consult your studio teacher if you wish to view it.

-In the event of an unsuccessful Sophomore Barrier, the student will remain in Lower Division Voice and make another attempt within the first 60 days of the next semester.
-Subsequent failures must be followed by another attempt within 60 in-session days.
-There is no limit on the number of attempts a student may undergo; however, they will be barred from enrolling in Upper Division Voice until the semester after the successful completion of the Barrier.
-Due to the curricular requirement of 3-4 semesters of Upper Division Voice for all voice degree tracks, each semester that passes without satisfactory completion of the Barrier will possibly result in the postponement of their graduation date.
+In the event of an unsuccessful Sophomore Barrier, the student will remain in Lower Division Voice and may make another attempt during the Final Juries of the next semester.
+Students will be barred from enrolling in Upper Division Voice until the semester after the successful completion of the Barrier.
+Due to the curricular requirement of 3-4 semesters of Upper Division Voice for all voice degree tracks, each semester that passes without satisfactory completion of the Barrier will likely result in the postponement of their graduation date.
 Extended scholarship funding past the original planned graduation date is not guaranteed, and such extensions are usually reserved for those students completing an unusually heavy or double curriculum.

 Any student admitted to the BA or BME majors in voice may transfer to the BM track after one year of study and faculty consideration.
 The approval of four full-time voice faculty members is required.
 The appropriate time to do this is after the student’s jury in the second semester of that year.
 It is the student’s responsibility to obtain these approvals.
 A Request to Transfer Vocal Major form must be completed and submitted to the Chair of Vocal Arts no more than 48 hours after the jury.